qWildManp/qWildmanp.github.io/content/design/work5.md

 #### Greyboxing

 Because the level is devided in 3 sections, I build the level by sections.
 Firstly, I only built walls and vertical space of each section based on papaer design, and playtest myself in the space.Then I will make some tweaks of space size if the space is too large or narrow.
+Then jumping platforms ,doors ,secret holes will be added in to test if they are accessable/jumpable.
 {{< gallery >}}
 {{< figure
   src="/img/portfolio/Work5/Sublevel1_greybox.jpg"